w11k/ngx-componentdestroyed/README.md

 - `untilComponentDestroyed(this)`
 - `takeUntil(componentDestroyed(this))`

 as the last Observable pipe operator.
-The TypeScript compiler will ensure that `this`' class implements a `ngOnDestroy()` method.
+The TypeScript compiler will ensure that `this`' class extends a `OnDestroyMixin` class.

 ```
 import {interval} from "rxjs";